What Is Spear Phishing: Attacks & Training

 Why is it still so effective?

-According to Symantec’s latest Internet Security Threat Report, spear phishing remains the most popular attack.
-Out of all the known groups of online attackers, 65% of them relied on spear phishing as their primary infection vector.
+Spear phishing remains the most popular attack.
+Out of all the known groups of online attackers, more than 65 percent of them rely on spear phishing as their primary infection vector in 2021.

-This is given further light in Mimecast’s State of Email Security Report for 2019, which contains research and insights from over 1,000 global IT decision makers.
-It found that 94 percent of respondents had experienced phishing or spear phishing attacks in the last 12 months.
-Of the same group, 55 percent reported seeing an increase in phishing attacks over the same period.
+This is given further light by multiple industry reports throughout 2020.
+They found that 94 percent of global organisations had experienced phishing or spear phishing attacks in the last 12 months.
+While 58 percent reported seeing an increase in phishing attacks over the same period.

 Spear phishing wields such massive power due to it’s subtle mix of technical and psychological elements.
 By building just a small element of trust and validity with the target, the psychological barriers are lowered and victims click-rate skyrockets.

 Decision makers are losing faith…

 This increase in targeted email-borne attacks is causing organisations to lose faith in their own cyber security defences.
-According to the Mimecast report, 61 percent of the IT decision makers believed it either likely or inevitable that their organisation will suffer a negative impact from phishing attacks this year.
+According to a Mimecast report, 60 percent of the IT decision makers believed it either likely or inevitable that their organisation will suffer a negative impact from phishing attacks this year.